veraison/docs/demo/psa/manual-end-to-end.md

 4. mockgen version v1.6.0
 `go install github.com/golang/mock/mockgen@v1.6.0`

+### Other systems

+* One need to install jq and curl.

+* For build to succeed one needs to install following packages:
+1. protoc-gen-go with version v1.26
+2. protoc-gen-go-grpc version v1.1
+3. protoc-gen-go-json version v1.1.0
+4. mockgen version v1.6.0

 * Commands below assume execution in a Bourne-compatible shell.
 Please adjust appropriately in case any other shell is used.

 ## Creation of PSA Endorsements